19 Information Technology

 (352) 392-HELP(4357)

 The UF Computing Help Desk offers 24/7 account services and technical support.
 When in doubt, call the Help Desk, or visit their website, and they’ll help you solve your problem.
 All students entering the University of Florida are given a Gatorlink account.
-This account serves as your computer network ID at UF, and provides access to computing resources such as email, campus Wi-Fi, and access to AT (Academic Technology) computing labs.
-Make sure you understand and follow all policies associated with your Gatorlink account; failure to adhere to these rules (e.g., allowing someone else to have your username and password) can have serious consequences for both you and others using the system.
+This account provides access to numerous resources including email, campus Wi-Fi, and access to AT (Academic Technology) computing labs.
+For any account you are given, make sure you understand and follow all policies associated with that account; failure to adhere to these rules (e.g., allowing someone else to have your username and password) can have serious consequences for both you and others using the system.
+Other key Help Desk services are also highlighted below.

 Classroom Support

 The Classroom Support website features images of centrally-supported classroom across campus as well tutorials on the technology integrated into each room.
-Contact Classroom Support to report an issue with the technology in your classroom, or to rent audio-visual equipment.
+Please contact them (352-392-6683) to report an issue with the technology or if you have an equipment check-out need.

 Center for Instructional Technology and Training